 Let’s explore several types of yellow flowering bushes you can grow!
 There is forsythia, yellow azalea, roses, the Northern Spice Bush, the Yellow African Iris, mahonia, witch hazel, and more.

-Growing yellow flowering bushes is a great way to add a pop of color to your backyard garden.
-And each cultivar has unique benefits!
+Growing yellow flowering bushes is a great way to add a bright yellow color to your backyard garden.
+Plus, each cultivar has unique benefits!

 With that said, let’s take a closer look at the most beautiful options!